Code of Conduct

 - “Grievant” refers to the party filing the grievance.
 The Grievant may consist of an individual member or multiple members wishing to file the same grievance against the Member(s) in Question.

 - “Member(s) in Question” refers to the party against whom the grievance is filed.

 - “Investigator” refers to the person to whom the grievance is reported and who coordinates the grievance process thereafter.
-The Investigator may be the Chair, the Vice Chair, or, if the grievance is against the Chair and Vice Chair, a member of the Executive Board.
+The Investigator may be a Co-Chair or, if the grievance is against both Co-Chairs , a member of the Steering Committee.

 - “Grievance” refers to any interpersonal conflict with any other member(s) of SMDSA that occurs at an SMDSA event or via SMDSA-sponsored communication mediums, and either directly and substantially affects the grievant’s experience with SMDSA, or prevents the grievant from feeling safe or well in the course of SMDSA activities.

-- While the Executive Board will strive to not reveal the identity of Grievants without their express consent, confidentiality cannot be guaranteed when pursuing a grievance, due to the inherent need to openly discuss the issue with the Member in Question.
+- While the Steering Committee will strive to not reveal the identity of Grievants without their express consent, confidentiality cannot be guaranteed when pursuing a grievance, due to the inherent need to openly discuss the issue with the Member in Question.